A - Biomass Production and Carbon Capture

 Advanced Business Research (ABR) aims at learning how to set up a business research project.
 The management & organisation issue can be on strategy, operations, supply chains, human resources, innovation, or entrepreneurship.

-In this course we depart from the concept of Cradle to cradle (C2C) to develop a critical and interdisciplinary evaluation of sustainable solutions to design products, businesses and systems.
-In so doing we move from a product design to a system thinking approach, discussing how to transition into a circular economy.
+In this course we develop a critical and interdisciplinary evaluation of sustainable solutions to product design, business and systems.
+In doing so, we move from a product design to a system thinking approach, discussing how to transition into a circular economy.

 BMO-34806 Biobased and Circular Business